Remember the outdated “Army of One” mindset and recruiting motto?

 Unfortunately, the VA leaves little to no guidance for the international veteran other than a few self-service VA links and to redirect all questions to your VSO who does not officially exist OCONUS.

-Only a few savvy FMP liaisons have the knowledge to direct the veteran to the only true resource outside the U.S.A., specifically, the Retirement Services Office (RSO) or veteran’s branch of the U.S. Embassy.
+Only a few savvy FMP liaisons have the knowledge to help the veteran as the only true resource outside the U.S.A., specifically, the Retirement Services Office (RSO), the veteran’s branch of the U.S. Embassy.
 For those who reside in Panama, the RSO holds office hours on Tuesdays and Thursdays at the Embassy extension near the Corazol cemetery

 In short, once you leave CONUS, supports are not as promised when you reach “the battlefield” as an international veteran.